tbduong/public_library_app/2_library_users.md

 ```

-## Clean Up
+## Authorization

 Let's say that in order to visit a `users#show` page you have to be logged in.
-Then we can add a special `before_action` to check this.
+We'll use a special `before_action` to check for this.

 ```ruby
 class UsersController < ApplicationController